Carlosjr5/sem/use-cases/use-case-21.md

-# USE CASE: 20 The top N populated cities in a district where N is provided by the user..
+# USE CASE: 21 The top N populated cities in a country where N is provided by the user.
 ## CHARACTERISTIC INFORMATION

 ### Goal in Context

-I want to *the top N populated cities in a district* where N is *provided by the user*.
+I want to *find out the top (number) populated cities in a country * where number is *provided by user*.

 ### Scope